psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 WEDNESDAY.— John Price was charged with assaulting the Police in the execution his duty.

 P.C.
 Hobbs said—last night about o'clock I was on duty in the High-street, near the Bugle-inn, defendant was playing a violin and singing, and another man with him was playing a banjo.
 They were both on the pavement.
 Mr. Mew, the landlord of the Bugle came and requested me to remove them as they had dinner party who were very much annoyed by them.
 I spoke to defendant and requested him to go way.
-He said, "these gentlemen (pointing to three men in the Bugle') wish me to sing a song.
+He said, "these gentlemen (pointing to three men in the Bugle) wish me to sing a song.
 I said, I had nothing to do with that and wished them to move on.
 Defendant looked to the men in the Bugle and asked them if they did not want him to sing a song.
 They made him no answer.
 Defendant began singing.
 I told him I should lock him up if he did sing, and he then went to the gentlemen and asked them to give him something.
 They said, you sing a song and I will.
 He then began singing and I took him into custody.
 In coming down the street he struck me with a fist and kicked me in my legs.
 He got his leg between mine and threw me.
 He pulled a quantity of hair out of my head with both his hands.
 He then got away.
 P.C.
 Lockhurst and I afterwards apprehended him in Cosham-street.
 He was very violent and kicked me.
 We were obliged to take his boots off and to get assistance to bring him to the Station-house.

 The defendant said, he was a little the worse for liquor and was very sorry for it.